ibnlanre/portal/README.md

   const notificationStore = createStore({ count: 0, items: [] });
   ```

+- **Keep components simple**: Components should focus on rendering UI and handling user interactions.
+Move complex logic or data fetching to actions or hooks.

 - **Use granular subscriptions**: Subscribe only to the specific parts of state your component needs:

   ```typescript